jambuur/APEDSK99/README.md

 - CALL SDSK( [1-3] ): shows the current DOAD mapping and Protect/Unprotect status for the relevant DSK

 - CALL LDSK( [1-3] ): list the files on a DOAD (I always thought that was a really nice feature the C64 had), their type (P)rogram /  (D)isplay / (I)nternal and size in sectors.
 A ">" indicates that the same LDSK() command will show the next lot of files.

+2 further CALL's concern the management of the DSR itself:

+- CALL ADSR("8 character DSR file name"): loads a DSR file from the root of the SD card and optionally resets APEDSK99.
+It currently does nothing but returning nicely to TI BASIC; watch this space.

+- CALL ARST(): resets APEDSK99 including reloading the current DSR.
+It's a handy way to get your DOAD mappings to their initial state.
+It is functionally the same as pressing the Arduino reset button and sort of the same as power cycling the stack.

 Any unsuccessful CALL returns a generic "INCORRECT STATEMENT" error (or "SYNTAX ERROR" in _TI EXTENDED BASIC_) so check syntax, DOAD name/length etc.